 Dandie Dinmont and his terriers

-History of the Dandie Dinmont in Australia
+History of Dandie Dinmont Terriers in Australia

 Dandies (Australia) c 1890

 In Australia, early importations of Dandie Dinmonts into Victoria from 1890 - 1903 are recorded in "The Dog in Australasia".
-Additionally the attached picture was published in 'The Australian Dog News' around 1890.
-So it is assumed by the listing of imported dogs that these were brought here by the Mr Clark named on the middle picture.
+Additionally, the attached picture was published in 'The Australian Dog News' around 1890.
+So, it is assumed by the listing of imported dogs that these were brought here by the Mr Clark named on the middle picture.
 But these early importations must have died out because Dandies are named among the breeds listed in Tyzacks Annual as not being here in 1911.
 Additionally, we could not find any records of Dandies here for the next 60 years.

 In the 1970's Don and Mary MacCaul began importing and breeding Dandies under the Marydon prefix.
 They rekindled interest in the breed and, in 1990 Dr Emma Greenway became involved.
 She has imported and bred some excellent specimens under the Jollygaze prefix which have held their own on the all-breeds and Specialist platforms both here and overseas.